Zinda (film): Similarities with Oldboy

 At a November 2005 press conference, representatives of Show East, the production company that released Oldboy, expressed concern Zinda was similar to their film, and said they were investigating the similarities.
 They noted that at the time, they did not have the final version of Zinda available to compare Oldboy with.
 They stated that if they found there was "strong similarity between the two [films]", they would be contacting their lawyers."

-The Hindu reviewer Sudhish Kamath and Planet Bollywood reviewer Narbir Gosal both note in their reviews of Zinda that they found the two films to be very similar in terms of plot, as well as in the depiction of specific scenes.
+The Hindu reviewer Sudhish Kamath in his review of Zinda, found the two films to be very similar in terms of plot, as well as in the depiction of specific scenes.

+Rediff.com reviewer Raja Sen wrote an open letter to Gupta, declaring he would not watch the film due to the plagiarism, and further revealed Gupta plagiarized the whole film in spite of categorically telling him he had lifted one scene from Oldboy and claiming the rest was original.
+Rajeev Masand labeled it a "shameless rip-off" of Oldboy where Gupta "steals not only the plot and characters but entire sequences, and pretty much the whole treatment of the original film."
+CNN-News18 refused to term it a remake since no rights were officially purchased, and went on to criticize its performances, storytelling and the blue tint.
+The website pointed out that while the film could be notable to the Indian audience for its experimental storyline around that time, this has not been the case over the years.

+Gupta continued to deny any of this when questioned during an interview.
+He later claimed it was not entirely inspired by Oldboy, and mentioned how the latter was also inspired by The Count of Monte Cristo instead.